JustinVanderschaaf/redux-weekend-review/README.md

 ## Base Required Features

 - Multi-Part Form:
-  - [ ] Able to add feedback
+  - [√ ] Able to add feedback
-    - [ ] Data collected on individual pages & components
+    - [√ ] Data collected on individual pages & components
-    - [ ] Click on next takes you to the next page in sequence
+    - [ √] Click on next takes you to the next page in sequence
-    - [ ] Data saves in DB after *all* the parts are completed (not piecemeal)
+    - [ √] Data saves in DB after *all* the parts are completed (not piecemeal)
-    - [ ] Thank you page takes you back to the first view
+    - [ X] Thank you page takes you back to the first view
-    - [ ] Old Data is cleared on form completion
+    - [ √] Old Data is cleared on form completion

 - Client code:
-  - [ ]  Individual components for each form part
+  - [ √]  Individual components for each form part
-  - [ ]  Redux setup complete
+  - [ √]  Redux setup complete
-    - [ ] Store linked to react with `<Provider>`
+    - √[ √] Store linked to react with `<Provider>`
-    - [ ] Store setup with reducer(s) and logger middleware
+    - [ √] Store setup with reducer(s) and logger middleware
-  - [ ] Reducers & Actions Working
+  - [ √] Reducers & Actions Working
-    - [ ] Actions are in SCREAMING_SNAKE_CASE and semantically named
+    - [√ ] Actions are in SCREAMING_SNAKE_CASE and semantically named
-    - [ ] Actions have a `type` key, and `payload` if sending data
+    - [ √] Actions have a `type` key, and `payload` if sending data
-    - [ ] Reducers are returning a new state, or the old state (not mutating)
+    - [ √] Reducers are returning a new state, or the old state (not mutating)
-    - [ ] Reducers are using spread correctly (to keep old data, while adding new)
+    - [ √] Reducers are using spread correctly (to keep old data, while adding new)
-  - [ ] Review Component shows at all times with current redux state
+  - [ √] Review Component shows at all times with current redux state

-  - [ ] React-Redux Working
+  - [√ ] React-Redux Working
-    - [ ] Dispatching actions onClick
+    - [ √] Dispatching actions onClick
-    - [ ] Grabbing data from the redux store with `useSelector`
+    - [ √] Grabbing data from the redux store with `useSelector`
-  - [ ] Axios POST request to add feedback
+  - [ √] Axios POST request to add feedback

 - Server code:
-  - [ ] Router made for GET, POST
+  - [ √] Router made for GET, POST

 ## General Items
 Feedback should be provided for these items, but they do not impact scoring.

 - Git
-  - [ ] Multiple git commits showing incremental progress
+  - [ √] Multiple git commits showing incremental progress
-  - [ ] Commits are descriptive of the changes made or feature added
+  - [ √] Commits are descriptive of the changes made or feature added
-  - [ ] Has .gitignore with node_modules
+  - [ √] Has .gitignore with node_modules
-  - [ ] Readme file updated (assuming this is previously discussed)
+  - [X ] Readme file updated (assuming this is previously discussed)
 - Code Style
-  - [ ] Appropriate amount of code comments
+  - [√ ] Appropriate amount of code comments
-  - [ ] Code is consistently formatted
+  - [√ ] Code is consistently formatted
 - Client
-  - [ ] Appropriate use of HTML tags
+  - [√ ] Appropriate use of HTML tags
-  - [ ] Basic CSS styling with margins/padding
+  - [ √] Basic CSS styling with margins/padding

 ## Stretch Goals